Tora! Tora! Tora!: Production

-A Boeing B-17 Flying Fortress's actual crash landing during filming, a result of a jammed landing gear, was filmed and used in the final cut.
-The film crew received word that one of the B-17s could not lower their starboard landing gear so they quickly set up to film the "single gear" landing.
-The aircraft stayed aloft to use up as much fuel as possible, which gave the film crew some time to prepare, prior to landing.
-After viewing the "single gear" landing footage they decided to include it in the movie.
+The actual crash landing of a Boeing B-17 Flying Fortress during filming, a result of a jammed landing gear, was used in the final cut.
+The film crew received word that one of the B-17s could not lower its starboard landing gear, so they quickly set up to film the "single gear" landing.
+The aircraft stayed aloft to use up as much fuel as possible prior to landing, which gave the film crew some time to prepare.
+After viewing the "single gear" landing footage, they decided to include it in the movie.
 In the sequence depicting the crash, only the final crash was actual footage.
-For the scenes leading up to the crash they manually retracted the starboard landing gear on a functioning B-17 and filmed the scenes of its final approach.
-After touching down on one wheel the pilot simply applied power and took off again.
+For the scenes leading up to the crash, they manually retracted the starboard landing gear on a functioning B-17 and filmed the scenes of its final approach.
+After touching down on one wheel, the pilot simply applied power and took off again.
 The B-17 that actually landed with one gear up sustained only minor damage to the starboard wing and propellers and was repaired and returned to service.
 A total of five Boeing B-17s were obtained for filming.
-Other U.S. aircraft used are the Consolidated PBY Catalina and, especially, the Curtiss P-40 Warhawk (two flyable examples were used).
-Predominantly, P-40 fighter aircraft are used to depict the U.S. defenders with a full-scale P-40 used as a template for fiberglass replicas (some with working engines and props) that were strafed and blown up during filming.
+Other U.S. aircraft included the Consolidated PBY Catalina and, especially, the Curtiss P-40 Warhawk (two flyable examples were used).
+Predominantly, P-40 fighter aircraft were used to depict the U.S. defenders with a full-scale P-40 used as a template for fiberglass replicas (some with working engines and props) that were strafed and blown up during filming.
 Fleischer also said a scene involving a P-40 model crashing into the middle of a line of P-40s was unintended, as it was supposed to crash at the end of the line.
 The stuntmen involved in the scene were actually running for their lives.
 The B-17 crash along with several other scenes were reused in the 1976 film Midway.

-With over 30 aircraft in the air, the flying scenes were complex to shoot, and can be compared to the 1969 film Battle of Britain where large formations of period-specific aircraft were filmed in staged aerial battles.
+With over 30 aircraft in the air, the flying scenes were complex to shoot, comparable to the 1969 film Battle of Britain where large formations of period-specific aircraft were filmed in staged aerial battles.
 The 2001 film Pearl Harbor would use some of the same modified aircraft.

 Casting

 The film was deliberately cast with actors who were not true box-office stars, including many Japanese amateurs, in order to place the emphasis on the story rather than the actors who were in it.

 Several members of the cast had themselves served in World War II.

-Some crew members also served in the War.
+Some crew members also served in the war.

 Some cast members served before or after World War II.